matthew-puku/monster-smash/README.md

 - Establish ‘move’ objects each with speed and damage attributes
 - Establish a character class ‘monster’ with attributes including `@current_HP`, `@max_HP`, an array of `@moves`
 - Each `move` has unique `speed` and `damage` values which will deplete `@current_HP` at different rates
-- A random numerical generator selects a move for the computer player, which includes a `miss` option that does not deplete `@current_HP` at all
+- A random numerical generator selects a move for the computer player
 - Display health scores of the user and computer
 - Increment or subtract health scores from user and computer
 - Compare health scores between user and computer (also catches errors and edge cases)
 - Display welcome and quit screens
 - Display victory and defeat screens with scores
 - User can quit at any point of the running application
-- Implemented ASCII art for the welcome, victory, defeat screens using a gem like [Artii](https://github.com/miketierney/artii) in `messages.rb`
+- Implemented ASCII art for the welcome, victory, defeat screens using a the [Artii](https://github.com/miketierney/artii) gem in `messages.rb`

 Users can only interact with this terminal application via keyboard input.

 ### Extensible features
-- Implement a best of 3 battle rounds in `battle.rb`
-- User and computer can level-up as they advance to the next battle round.
-Possibly implement an control structure in `battle.rb`.
-- Allow for replay of battle rounds in `battle.rb`
+The code was designed to be easily extensible.
+Most of the following features would be easy to implement.
+- Chain multiple battles together in a gauntlet by altering `main.rb` -- Allow user to "learn a move" from each monster they defeat, by creating a `loot.rb` file with the required logic
-- More monster or characters can be created in `monster.rb`
+- Extra monsters e.g. skeleton, zombie in `monster.rb`
-- Different moves can be created in `moves.rb`
+- Extra moves e.g. stat buffs, debuffs in `moves.rb`
-- Randomly choose a monster opponent to play against, which may require the creation of a new class like a gallery
+- Randomly choose a monster opponent to play against, which may require the creation of a new class like a gallery (which might sort monsters according to difficulty or theme)
-- Allow the user to choose their own monster character, which again may require extending `main.rb` and or `battle.rb`
+- Player vs. player combat
-- Convert `@max_HP` and `@current_HP` into a visual progress bar using the gem [ruby-progressbar](https://github.com/jfelchner/ruby-progressbar)
+- Nicer visualisation of `@max_HP` and `@current_HP` using the gem [ruby-progressbar](https://github.com/jfelchner/ruby-progressbar)
 - Implement ASCII art for each move selected using [Artii](https://github.com/miketierney/artii) in `monster.rb`
 - Colorize the progress bar using the [Colorize](https://github.com/fazibear/colorize) ruby gem
+- Colorize game text

 ## Code Structure